spacetelescope/drizzlepac/doc/source/multivisit_products.rst

           All the WFC3/IR F105W exposures that overlap SkyCell **p1889x07y19**.

-These figures demnstrate how the SkyCell subarray has been defined to only cover the exposures that overlap this SkyCell while minimizing the amount of empty space in these layers making these products as small as possible without resorting to compression.
+These figures demonstrate how the SkyCell subarray has been defined to only cover the exposures that overlap this SkyCell while minimizing the amount of empty space in these layers making these products as small as possible without resorting to compression.